Landscaping business license guide for Illinois

 Are there any additional landscaping permits or licenses to consider for Illinois ?

-No. Generally, the state of Illinois doesn't require a specific statewide license just for basic landscaping work like mowing or planting.
-However, you'll definitely need to look into local city and county requirements, as these can vary quite a bit.
+Although Illinois does not require a general landscaping license, you will need to research local city and county requirements, as these can vary significantly.
 For example, local governments often require permits for significant projects like hardscape installation (patios, retaining walls) or major grading changes.
 If your business uses pesticides or fertilizers, you will need a commercial applicator license from the Illinois Department of Agriculture to keep everything legal and safe.

 Image and text